 Section 1: Number

-The business and property of the theatre shall be managed and controlled by a Governing Board of nine members, herein called the Governing Board.
+The business and property of the theatrer shall be managed and controlled by a Governing Board of nine members, herein called the Governing Board.

 Section 2: General Authority

-The Governing Board shall have the power and authority to make rules and regulations, not inconsistent with the laws of the State of Oregon and the Bylaws of this theatre:
+The Governing Board shall have the power and authority to make rules and regulations, not inconsistent with the laws of the State of Oregon and the Bylaws of this theater:

-for the guidance of committees, officers, and employees of the theatre and for the transaction of the theatre’s business;
+for the guidance of committees, officers, and employees of the theater and for the transaction of the theater’s business;

 to call meetings of the members when deemed advisable; and

-generally to exercise all powers necessary for the transaction of the theatre’s business, including:
+generally, to exercise all powers necessary for the transaction of the theater’s business, including:

-authorizing and approving performance of all plays;
+authorizing and approving performance of all plays and musicals;

 establishing all fees to be paid to Pentacle; and

-approving all budgets, both for general theatre operations and for individual productions.
+approving all budgets, both for general theater operations and for individual productions.

-It is expressly understood that nothing herein contained shall be deemed to limit or restrict the general authority vested in the Governing Board for the management and control of the theatre.
+It is expressly understood that nothing herein contained shall be deemed to limit or restrict the general authority vested in the Governing Board for the management and control of the theater.

 Section 3: Election

-Three members shall be elected annually to the Governing Board for a three-year term commencing January 1 of the year following the election and ending December 31 three years later.
-No member shall be elected to the Governing Board for successive terms.
-A board member who was appointed to fill a vacancy caused by the resignation of a board member may run for a full three-year term at the next annual meeting, provided the unexpired term was for less than twelve months.
-The President, Vice-President, Secretary and Treasurer shall be elected by the Governing Board promptly following the annual election and shall serve for a one-year term commencing January 1 of the year following the election and ending December 31.
-Candidates for President shall have served at least one year on the Governing Board within the previous 5 years.
+The membership will elect sufficient members to fill the Governing Board for a three-year term commencing January 1 of the year following the election and ending December 31 three years later.
+No member of the Governing Boardmay serve successive terms.
+A board member appointed to fill a vacancy caused by a resignation may run for a full three-year term at the next annual meeting, provided the unexpired term was for less than twelve months.
+The Governing Board will elect the President, Vice-President, Secretary and Treasurer promptly following the annual election and shall serve for a one-year term commencing January 1 of the year following the election and ending December 31.
+Candidates for President shall have served at least one year on the Governing Board within the previous five years.

-Notwithstanding the above state prohibition of a board member serving successive terms, any member of the 2020 Governing Board shall have the option of a one-year extension of the three-year term limit.
+Notwithstanding the above stated prohibition of a board member serving successive terms, any member of the 2020 Governing Board shall have the option of a one-year extension of the three-year term limit.
 A member of the 2020 Governing Board electing to add a year to the member’s term shall notify the Board’s nominating committee no later than the October board meeting of the member’s third year.

 Section 4: Vacancies

-Vacancies occurring in the Governing Board membership during the term of office shall be filled by a person appointed by the Governing Board President and ratified by the majority of the Governing Board.
+The President may appoint an individual to fill the role of a member who leaves a board position, subject to ratification by the majority of the Governing Board.

 Section 5: Resignations

-The resignation of any Governing Board member shall be in writing and addressed to the Governing Board.
-Any Governing Board member who has missed three con secutive meetings may, upon resolution of the Governing Board, be designated as having resigned whenever in its judgment the best interests of the theatre would be served thereby.
+Any Governing Board member who resigns shall submit a resignation in writing to the Governing Board.
+Any Governing Board member who has missed three con secutive meetings may, upon resolution of the Governing Board, be designated as having resigned whenever in its judgment the best interests of the theater would be served thereby.

 Section 6: Regular Meetings

-Regular meetings of the Governing Board shall be held as determined by the Governing Board by resolution.
+The Governing Board shall schedule regular meetings by resolution.

 Section 7: Special Meetings

-Special meetings of the Governing Board shall be held upon the call of any officer at any reasonable time by giving to each Governing Board member written notice at least two days before the date of the meeting.
+Any Governing Board officer may call for a special meeting of the Governing Board by giving each Governing Board member written notice at least three days before the date of the meeting.

 Section 8: Waiver of Notice